JordanSh/react-colorbook/README.md

 # React ColorBook

-Just like when artists blend colors on their colors pallate and later can look and select a color from, ColorBook is a simple react component that takes your colors file and gives your colors, shadows and gradients a visual form.
+Artists blend colors on their colors pallate and later they will look and select a color from that pallate, ColorBook works on the same principal.
+ColorBook is a simple react component that takes your colors file and gives your colors, shadows and gradients a visual form.

 - Ever wanted to pick a color from your colors file but found yourself copy-pasting the color code into an external colorpicker of some sort?
 - Have a general color file for colors that you like to reuse?